kart19-out/scratch_log/updated_readme.md

 ## Contents

-Sample readme file for the repository
+Sample readme file for the repository nd editing from local sytem